zphoenixrises/JobWorkerService/RFDs/0001-job-worker-service.md

 message JobStatusResponse {
   // The current status of the job.
   JobStatus status = 1;
 }

+// JobOutputRequest requests to the number of bytes to read from the output of a job.
+// The server will keep streaming bytes_to_read number of bytes, until the client sends
+// another request to change the number of bytes_to_read message JobOutputRequest {
+  string id = 1;
+  unit64 bytes_to_read = 2;
+}

 // JobOutputResponse contains a chunk of output data from a job.